marcusziade/StarCraftKit/README.md

 import StarCraftKit
 ```

+## CLI Application

+The StarCraftCLI, built with the StarCraftKit package, is a CLI tool for accessing data on StarCraft II tournaments, players, and matches.
+It uses command-line arguments to perform actions:

+- **tournaments**: Lists all StarCraft II tournaments.
+- **players**: Retrieves professional player profiles and statistics.
+- **matches**: Fetches details on specific matches.

+### Usage

+Compile and run the application with Swift, providing commands like `swift run StarCraftCLI tournaments` to fetch data.
+A valid `PANDA_TOKEN` environment variable is required for API requests.

+### Environment Variable

+Set the `PANDA_TOKEN` environment variable with your PandaScore API token for authentication.

+### Getting Started

+To use StarCraftCLI, clone the repository, ensure Swift 5.7 or later is installed, and follow the commands to start fetching data.

 ## Environment Variables in Xcode

 To securely access the PandaScore API, which powers the package, you'll need to use an API token.
 Upon signing up with PandaScore, you're given a unique token.